Call4Cloud | MMP-C | Autopilot | Device Preparation

 3. App Protection Policies

-In my opinion, devices that are managed don’t need an additional password to open the app because you probably already made sure you have set up a compliance policy and a device configuration policy.
+In my opinion, managed devices don’t need an additional password to open the app because you probably already made sure you have set up a compliance policy and a device configuration policy.
 As mentioned before, maybe you want to loosen the screws a bit on managed devices?

-Another good example would be the possibility to let managed devices “send org data to other apps” but to block these actions on an unmanaged/personal device.
+Another good example would be letting managed devices “send org data to other apps” but blocking these actions on an unmanaged/personal device.
 I have created a blog about which option you could choose and how it works in detail.

 4. Android Apps

-When only working with Android devices, this setup is good enough.
-You only need to make sure your users will have the Company Portal app installed.
-You only need to install it, there is no need for any configuration as it functions as the broker on android devices.
+This setup is good enough when working only with Android devices.
+You only need to make sure your users have the Company Portal app installed.
+You only need to install it; there is no need for any configuration, as it functions as a broker on Android devices.

 But when you have users with IOS mobile devices (I bet you do) you will need some additional configuration.